nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * Coordinators who run their business online need delivery.
 Given the location (country) of the client and the supplier, our app will generate a list of deliverers who have a service over the line, based on records.
-* Unlike other products, pets need a certificate to be legally sold - including photos of the animals, whether they are pure-bred etc. Our app will also help manage certificates.
+* Unlike other products, pets need a certificate to be legally sold - including photos of the animals, whether they are purebred etc. Our app will also help manage certificates.
 * Pets, especially younger ones, grow very fast.
 After a short period of time they may look very different.
 Their traits may change rapidly, too.
 As such, we will build a notification system that reminds the user to update the information of pets regularly.
 Updating information about a pet on time is useful for coordinators to keep looking for the client